Batch predictions

 AI Catalog intake

-This requires you to create a Dataset and identify the dataset_id of that to use as input.
+AI Catalog intake requires you to create a Dataset and identify the dataset_id to use as an input.

 # get to make sure it exists